The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 What is the most common yarn weight for beginners?

-Can I substitute yarn weights in a pattern?
+How do I substitute a different yarn weight in a pattern?

 How do I identify yarn weight with no label?